onewhim/onewhim/README.md

 We are rethinking challenges in life and creating products that are awesome by default:

-- 🦋 beautiful modern UI
+- 🦋 beautiful UI
 - 📱 mobile friendly
-- 🔎 code is supervised by public
+- 🔥 modern tech
-- 🔒 complete private and secure
+- 🔒 private and secure
 - 🌎 support in tons of countries
 - 🥳 huge community support